Sphereserver/Source-X/README.md

 Just run `cmake --build .` in the build directory (the one where you have asked CMake to create its files).

+## Debian package

+Debian package is an installation package for Linux Debian and its derivates (Ubuntu, Linux Mint, etc.) and intended to be run as a service.
+Folder structure is as follows:
+- Binary is located in `/usr/bin/` directory (use `which sphereserver` to locate it).
+- Configuration files (ini) are in `/etc/sphereserver/` directory.
+- Log files are stored in `/var/log/sphereserver/` directory.
+- Everything else is in `/opt/sphereserver/`.

+These paths are automatically replaced in sphere.ini during installation.

+### Build

+Building deb package is pretty straightforward.
+The requirements are the same, as you would compile code by hand.
+One extra requirement is _debhelper_ package (`sudo apt install debhelper`).

+**Step by step building:**
+1) Clone repository.
+2) Change directory to wherever you cloned repository.
+3) Since we are in nightly, there is no actual SemVer changelog that we can include, and we have to use workaround to generate one.
+By running `cat debian/data/changelog | sed -e "s/@version@/$(git rev-list --count HEAD)/" -e "s/@date@/$(date -R)/" > debian/changelog` you will generate one.
+This command takes deb changelog template (in `debian/data/changelog`) and replaces __version__ and __date__ variables with git revision and current date.
+4) Build package by running `dpkg-buildpackage -us -uc -b` (arguments are `-b` = build, `-us` and `-uc` = don't sign built files with OpenPGP key).
+This will compile sources and create debian package, which will be stored in the parent directory (i.e., if we are building in `/home/dev/source/` then package will be in `/home/dev/`).
+The cmake is predefined to build a Linux x86_64 Nightly version of SphereServer.
+All build commands and switches are defined in `debian/rules` file.

+### Installation

+When you download or build the package, you have to make it executable `sudo chmod +x FILENAME.deb`.
+Then you can install the package by running `sudo apt install FILENAME.deb`.
+The installation process will download required dependencies, show you some info about SphereServer being in nightly version, create an owner game account (admin/admin), create dedicated linux user `sphereserver`, directory structure and service files for you.

+After installation, you will have to provide mul files and scripts to `/opt/sphereserver/mul/` and`/opt/sphereserver/scripts/` folder and `AGREE=1` in sphere.ini.

+When you are finished with configuration, you can enable/start services by running `sudo systemctl enable sphereserver` and `sudo systemctl start sphereserver`.
+To check, if service is running, type `systemctl status sphereserver`, check the journal (`journalctl -u sphereserver`) or sphere logs.

+### Updating

+Updating is the same as installation, download / build package, run `sudo chmod +x FILENAME.deb` and `sudo apt install FILENAME.deb`.
+If any changes happened in ini files and are in conflict with your settings, you will be asked to review them.

+### Removal

+To remove sphereserver, run `sudo apt remove sphereserver` and `sudo apt remove sphereserver --purge`.
+All files related to sphereserver will be deleted.

 ## Coding Notes (add as you wish to standardize the coding for new contributors)

 + Make sure you can compile and run the program before pushing a commit.